AlexLiuSheng/CheckVersionLib/README.md

-> Only use download mode
+> Only using download mode

 the easiest way to use